Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Time is of the essence when immigration is involved.
 Since there is a cap on the number of H1B visas approved each year it’s important to get started with the process early and with top-notch representation.
 VisaNation Law Group attorneys have an excellent track record of success in complex new H-1B and transfer/extension cases, including those filed by small employers (fewer than 50 employees).

-Tens of thousands of skilled immigrants petition for the highly sought-after H-1B visa each year.
+Tens of thousands of skilled immigrants compete for the highly sought-after H-1B visa each year.
 Since so many people petition each year, USCIS places an annual limit on the number of H-1B visas issued and conducts an annual lottery to select the petitions that go onto processing randomly.
 The competition for H-1B visas is fierce,…